Suthatip7/Suthatip7/README.md

 * ✉️  You can contact me at [chsuthatip@hotmail.com](mailto:chsuthatip@hotmail.com)
 * 🧠  I'm currently learning about NLP, image processing, machine learning, ChatGPT, and business analytics.
 * 🤝  I'm open to collaborating on a data science internship
+* ✍  Sometimes I like to write about the knowledge I have gained and publish on [Medium](https://medium.com/@suthatip8)

 ### Skills